jfmengels/node-elm-review/README.md

   - An `elm.json` file to know the external packages your configuration depends upon (like the ones that contain the rules you enabled), and the Elm version of your project
   - A `ReviewConfig.elm` file that sets the rules to enforce for your project

-Your custom rules, unless you want to share them in the Elm package registry, should be in the `review/` directory too, so as not to pollute your main project's dependencies.
+Your custom rules, unless you want to share them in the Elm package registry, should be in the `review/` directory too, so as not to pollute your project's dependencies.
 If they are in here, we need to include these custom rules and their dependencies in the application files.

 [`elm-review`]: https://github.com/jfmengels/elm-review